p2p-ld/sciop/docs/develop/contributing.md

 <!-- You could also use the ruff formater and remove black / keep it simpler?  -->

 `sciop` uses `ruff` and `black` for linting and formatting.
+Please run the code formatters before every commit.
+We will require them to be run before a Pull Request is merged.

 === "Use PDM (preferred)"

-    The PDM format command runs both Black and Ruff for you on the project.
+    The `pdm run format` command runs both Black and Ruff for you.

     ```bash
     pdm run format